 Andrey Petrikovets, MD, FACOG

-Urogynecologist located in Downtown, Los Angeles, CA & Glendale, CA
+Urogynecologist located in Los Angeles, CA

 As many as 3% of women in the United States suffer from prolapse, which occurs when your pelvic muscles are no longer able to support your pelvic organs, allowing them to fall into your vagina.
 Fellowship-trained urogynecologist, Andrey Petrikovets, MD, FACOG, with an office in Downtown Los Angeles, California, utilizes cutting-edge tools and techniques to diagnose and treat prolapse in women.
 Call the office or book an appointment online today.